friedmud/MOOSE.jl/README.md

 "VTK" is a visualization file format that many third-party visualization tools (such as Paraview) can read.

 That last step should have produced a `simple_diffusion_out.vtu` file in your directory.
-You can then use Paraview to open the file and view the result:
+You can then use Paraview to open the file and view the result.

 ## Next Steps